massimilianoSirgiovanni/massimilianoSirgiovanni/README.md

 <h3>Work Experiences 💼</h3>
 <h4>Data Scientist 📊 at TECHENGINES.AI (May 2024 – Present)</h4>
 <p>
-> <b>DNLP	project,	Risk	Assessment bot</b>: Developed	a	bot	that	transcribes	user-operator	audio conversations,	assesses	users'	risk	levels	for	contract	agreements,	and	evaluates	operators' performance	in	real-time.
+> <b>NLP	project,	Risk	Assessment bot</b>: Developed	a	bot	that	transcribes	user-operator	audio conversations,	assesses	users'	risk	levels	for	contract	agreements,	and	evaluates	operators' performance	in	real-time.
 Leveraged	an LLM	with	some detailed	prompts.
 The pipeline complexity was optimized, resulting in constant execution time with respect to input length.